lu4nm3/nextime/README.md

 Both numeric values are negative which makes them invalid.
 Since both are the same type of error, in this case an invalid numeric expression, their causes are aggregated together into a list.
 The range expression is also invalid because it's out of bounds.
-However, since this error is different from the first one, it is treated as a separate type of error entirely and is thus not aggregated with the rest.
+However, since this error is different from the first one (ie. it's an error having to do with an invalid range expression), it is treated as a separate type of error entirely and is thus not aggregated with the rest.

 ### Grouped errors